Graduate Program in Public Safety and Security

 College of Applied Studies

 The Public Safety and Security degree integrates practical exercises, both analytic and hands-on, with theoretical principles to provide students with the knowledge, skills, and abilities required by the competencies for law enforcement, security, intelligence, and investigations.
 The guiding perspective of public safety is as an operational spectrum from prevention to response to investigation, underlaid with intelligence, connected by a management information system, all facilitated by an overarching management system.
-The core and required courses are designed to provide students with an overview of this entire spectrum and also the opportunity to focus on operating within a portion of the system.
+The core and required courses are designed to provide students with an overview of this entire spectrum and the opportunity to focus on operating within a portion of the system.

 Advising